ingadhoc/account-invoicing/account_invoice_move_currency/README.rst

 To use this module, you need to:

 #.
 Go to an invoice and use the button "change"
 #.
-If you select an currency to and it's the same as company currency, it's able to set to save the actual currency into "Secondary Currency"
+If you have an invoice which currency is different from the company's currency, and you choose to change it to the company currency, you are able to record the information of the first one (both currency and rate) in order to be able to know the equivalent value in the foreign currency as a informative data.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas